milkbottledude/NUSmodsPlus/Documentation.md

 to_json(target_json)
 ```

-After adding the rest of the lines as its value, I add 'minor_mods' into 'target_mods' after all the paeas have been dealt with.
+After adding the rest of the lines as its value, I add 'minor_mods' into 'target_mods'.

 ### 2.4: Module 'pre-requisites' and 'required_fors'